Daeraxa/joplin/README.md

 ## Importing from Markdown files

-Joplin can import notes from plain Markdown file.
+Joplin can import notes from plain Markdown files.
 You can either import a complete directory of Markdown files or individual files.
 Joplin will accept \*.md, \*.markdown and \*.txt files for import.

 In the **desktop application**:
 * **File import**: Go to File > Import > MD - Markdown (file) and select the Markdown file.
 This file will then be imported to the currently selected Notebook.